 The CSO registration procedure established by law is simple, quick, and inexpensive.
 The State Register Agency of Legal Entities of the Ministry of Justice (hereafter, the State Register) is responsible for the registration of legal entities in Armenia.
 The registration of CSOs requires payment of a state fee of 10,000 AMD (around 20 EUR) and is conducted within a maximum of 10 working days.
-The registration of a public organisation takes two working days in cases where the founders have used a sample charter and other documents.11 The fee for registering changes in the charter increased from 5,000 to 10,000 AMD for all legal persons, starting February 2021, justified by the volume of work carried out by the State Register.12 Online registration is not yet available for CSOs.
+The registration of a public organisation takes two working days in cases where the founders have used a sample charter and other documents.
+The fee for registering changes in the charter increased from 5,000 to 10,000 AMD for all legal persons, starting February 2021, justified by the volume of work carried out by the State Register.
+Online registration is not yet available for CSOs.

-The list of documents required for registration is defined by law and published on the website of the State Register.13 Registration can be denied if the procedure of the establishment was not followed, the necessary documents were not submitted or are not compliant with the law, or if the organisation's proposed name is not compliant with the legal requirements.14 In particular, the law requires CSOs to mention the area of their activities in their name,15 and does not allow the same name as another organisation to be used, including those dissolved within the preceding year.16 https://www.arlis.am/documentview.aspx?docid=74658
+The list of documents required for registration is defined by law and published on the website of the State Register.
+15 Registration can be denied if the procedure of the establishment was not followed, the necessary documents were not submitted or are not compliant with the law, or if the organisation's proposed name is not compliant with the legal requirements.
+16 In particular, the law requires CSOs to mention the area of their activities in their name, 17 and does not allow the same name as another organisation to be used, including those dissolved within the preceding year.
+18